Data Protection Notice

 VII.
 Other uses

-Surveys - If you complete any of the surveys that the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England use to collect feedback after their events then the data you submit may be used to contact you if there are specific concerns raised but otherwise will be used in aggregated, anonymised form.
+Surveys - If you complete any of the surveys that the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England use to collect feedback then the data you submit may be used to contact you if there are specific concerns raised but otherwise will be used in aggregated, anonymised form.
 The legal basis for this processing is your consent.

 Volunteering - If you volunteer for any committees or other roles at the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England then they will process your name, contact details and any other personal data relevant to the role for the purposes of enabling that role to be performed safely and efficiently including security passes and login details if applicable.
 The legal basis for this processing is your consent.